AngelineKingsteena/BurgerBuilderSPA/README.md

 And for deployment:-

-1)First build your project using-> npm run build 2)Then navigate to Hosting in your firebase project console and follow the steps given in it.
+1)First build your project using->    npm run build   in terminal

+2)Then navigate to Hosting in your firebase project console and follow the steps given in it.